Thank you! Your submission has been received!

 The Lean Methodology

-The Lean technique emphasizes efficient workflow, eliminating unnecessary features and wasteful processes.
+The Lean technique emphasises efficient workflow, eliminating unnecessary features and wasteful processes.
 It strives to provide the most value to the customer while minimising waste.
 According to an Agile report, approximately 10% of organisations incorporate Lean principles into their Agile practices.

 Lean needs a thorough grasp of the consumer and involves the entire team, which can be helpful.
 It is more suitable for mature teams that can review and improve their work practises critically.